Catholics Affirm Sola Scriptura

 Okay,

-nothing new to see there.
+nothing new to see there; it's just one big echo chamber.

 Now for the mic drop: